COPD is a common condition that mainly affects middle-aged or older adults who smoke.

 Common symptoms of COPD include:

-- increasing shortness of breath.
-This may happen at first when you exercise.
-You may sometimes wake up at night feeling short of breath
+- increasing shortness of breath - at first this may be when you exercise or wake up at night feeling short of breath

 - a persistent chesty cough with phlegm that never seems to go away